bbartek12/Baccarat-Screenshot-only/README.md

 # Baccarat-Screenshots-only

 ## Note:
-This is a school project so only picutres are inlcuded
+This is a school project so only pictures are inlcuded

 ## Summary:
 This is casino card game made using JavaFX